Blubberblub/KuzuDB-DotNetInterface/README.md

 Use the following steps to build your own version of the library files:

 ## 1. Get the newest version of Kuzu C/C++ libs (see last tested versions above)
+- create KuzuFiles dir and generated_classes inside of it
 - Download the c/c++ windows lib from https://github.com/kuzudb/kuzu/releases/
 - put the files(.h, .dll, .lib, etc.) in KuzuFiles folder